Verites/verigraph/README.md

   $ source <(verigraph --bash-completion-script "$(which verigraph)")
 ```

-## Modeling and Visualization
+## Modelling and Visualization

 We use [AGG](http://www.user.tu-berlin.de/o.runge/agg/) to read and write the .ggx
-and .cpx files with the Graph Grammars and their analysis
+and .cpx files with the Graph Grammars and their analysis.

+## Contributing

+Everyone interacting in Verigraph and/or its tutorials, sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDCUT.md).

+## License

+Verigraph is released under the [Apache 2.0 License](LICENSE)